zhoumingyi/zhoumingyi.github.io/content/authors/admin/_index.md

     url: https://www.monash.edu/it/humanise-lab

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I am currently a PhD candidate at Monash University, Australia.
+My research interests include distributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Software Engineering for AI
-  - Computational Linguistics
+  - Responsible AI
-  - Information Retrieval
+  - Program Analysis

 # Education to show in About widget
 education: